reenkambua/Apprenticeship-Entry-Test/README.md

 Write a function that returns the second-largest number in a given list of integers. -->

 ![Q1](/screenshots/Q1.png)
+Convert the list to a set to remove duplicates.

+Sort in descending order.

+Return the second element.

 <!-- QUESTION TWO
 Explain how you would optimize a page that loads too slowly.
 Mention at least three causes and how you’d fix each. -->